cleanlab/cleanlab/README.md

 # Now you can use your model with `cleanlab`.
 Here's one example:
 from cleanlab.classification import CleanLearning cl = CleanLearning(clf=YourFavoriteModel())
+# cl now also has access to all methods available to YourFavoriteModel
 cl.fit(train_data, train_labels_with_errors)
 ```